 Strategy Outcome 3.3 Deliver and advocate for a diverse and safe transport system which is efficient and meets the needs of all users.
 A diverse and safe transport system that balances the needs of all users including pedestrians, cyclists, private vehicles, public transport and freight.
-The community has access to a range of education, health, cultural, recreational 3.4 Create and strengthen partnerships to advocate for and deliver community facilities, and services and major infrastructure.
+3.4 The community has access to a range of education, health, cultural, recreational and transport opportunities to maximise their potential.